bjdixon/bjdixon.com/src/index.md

 title: Home
 template: home.hbt
 permalink: false
-mood: "disco"
+mood: "unfulfilled"
 ---

 Hi there,
 =========

 Welcome to my corner of the Internet.
-If you're looking to [contact me](https://github.com/bjdixon) feel free to grab the email address on my github profile.
+If you're looking to [contact me](https://github.com/bjdixon) you can find my email address on my [github profile]('https://github.com/bjdixon').